social-streets/the-slice/site-template/src/data/articles/best-east-end-books.md

   - "features"
 featuredImage: "/images/Bow-to-Bienalle.jpg"
 author: "siva-thangarajah"
-excerpt: "Missing the outdoors while you’re in isolation?
+description: "Missing the outdoors while you’re in isolation?
 Then why not get lost in the canals, streets and parks of East London through books?"
 ---